Information-Theoretic Characterization of the Generalization Error for Iterative Semi-Supervised Learning: Problem Setup

-When $t=0$ and $w=1$, the definition of the generalization error above reduces to that of vanilla supervised learning.
-The generalization error $\mathrm{gen}_t$ is used to measure the extent to which the iterative learning algorithm overfits the training data at the $t$-th iteration.
-Instead of focusing on the total generalization error induced during the entire process, we are more interested in the following questions.
-How does $\mathrm{gen}_t$ evolve as the iteration count $t$ increases?
+When $t=0$ and $w=1$, the definition of the generalization error reduces to that of vanilla supervised learning.
+Based on this definition, the expected population risk can be decomposed as

+where the first term on the right-hand side of this equation is what the algorithm minimizes and reflects how well the output hypothesis fits the dataset, and the second term $\mathrm{gen}_t$ is used to measure the extent to which the iterative learning algorithm overfits the training data at the $t$-th iteration.
+To minimize $\bbE[L_{P_Z}(\theta_t) ]$, we need both terms in \eqref{eqn:decomp} to be small, but there exists a natural trade-off between them.
+While the algorithm aims to minimize the empirical risk $\bbE[L_{S_\rml,\hatS_{\rmu,t}}(\theta_t)]$, studying and controlling $\mathrm{gen}_t$ can also help to reduce the population risk $\bbE[L_{P_Z}(\theta_t) ]$, which is the ultimate goal of learning.
+Instead of focusing on the total generalization error induced during the entire process, we are interested in the following questions.
+How does $\mathrm{gen}_t$ evolve as $t$ increases?
 Do the unlabelled data examples in $S_\rmu$ help to improve the generalization error?